 I completed a PhD in Creative and Critical Writing at the University of Sussex, and researched literary swooning, which inspired my first work of fiction, The Lost Art of Sinking (2015).
 This was selected for New Writing North’s Read Regional campaign 2017 and won the Saboteur Award for Best Novella 2016.
 My first novel, Sealed, is a work of eco-horror, which was shortlisted for the Not the Booker Award 2018.
 My second novel, Exit Management, moves between contemporary London and Dewsbury, and 1940s Budapest.
 My first love is short fiction, and my stories have been long-listed for the Sunday Times EFG Short Story Award, the Galley Beggar Press Short Story Prize, and anthologised in Best British Short Stories 2019.
 I’ve recently re-written the Yorkshire folktale of the boggart for the Audible Original and Virago collection, Hag.

-I was born in Bradford and grew up in Dewsbury.
-I read English at the University of Cambridge and spent several years working in publishing before completing a PhD in Creative and Critical Writing at the University of Sussex.
-My AHRC-sponsored research project was a creative and critical exploration of passing out.
-I have since lectured in Literature and Creative Writing at the University of Sussex and York St John University, where I was Subject Director for Creative Writing and worked with colleagues within the York Centre of Writing.
+I am an experienced creative writing lecturer, mentor and prize judge.
+I previously lectured in Literature and Creative Writing at the University of Sussex and York St John University, where I was Subject Director for Creative Writing and worked with colleagues within the York Centre of Writing.
 I am now Assistant Professor of Creative Writing at Durham University.

-Sabhbh Curran: Sabhbh.Curran@curtisbrown.co.uk
+Agent: Sabhbh Curran, Sabhbh.Curran@curtisbrown.co.uk